aragon/govern/README.md

 ## Aragon Govern

 Govern is Aragon's new Smart Contract system to manage unstoppable organizations on the blockchain in an efficient and decentralized manner.
+It's architectured using ERC3000, the up and coming governance standard.

 #### 🚨 Security Review Status: pre-audit